FLOW-HOW made by Anderson-Negele

 Flow switches are used in almost all production plants to monitor the plant’s technical safety and the correct operation of the processes.
 A possible malfunction of a pump, a closed valve, or a misdirected medium is reliably detected and signaled.

-With various technologies, Anderson-Negele flow sensors and flow switches offer a suitable measuring system for every application, every process, and every fluid:
+With various technologies, Anderson-Negele devices offer a suitable measuring system for every application, every process, and every fluid:

 - Electromagnetic flow meters for media with minimum conductivity >5 μS/cm